ahnguyen17/CompassAI/memory-bank/activeContext.md

 ## Next Steps
 - Update `progress.md` in the Memory Bank.
-- Present the completed task (Navbar icon swap) to the user.
+- Present the completed task (multilingual title generation) to the user.

 ## Active Decisions and Considerations
+- Implemented title language detection and generation via backend prompt modification, requiring no frontend changes for this specific feature.
-- Swapped Navbar icons as requested.
+- Swapped Navbar icons (Previous Task).
 - Consolidated sidebar toggle into the logo click (Previous Task).
 - Centralized chat session list management in `authStore.ts` (Previous Task).